Frequently Asked Questions

 - Do not name yourself as your beneficiary.

 Wisconsin Deferred Compensation Program Participants: Please note that the WDC’s beneficiary designations are different than your WRS beneficiary designations; updating one does not automatically update the other.
 You should be sure both are current.
 If the WDC does not have a beneficiary designation on file for you, your account benefits will be paid according to the Wisconsin statutory standard sequence in effect on the date of death.
-Contact the WDC for more information.
+Contact the WDC for more information or click here to download a copy of the WDC beneficiary designation.
+If you have a domestic partner and would like this individual to receive your WDC account after your death, you must file a beneficiary designation listing your domestic partner with the WDC.
+After the law changes on January 1, 2018, without a WDC beneficiary designation on file naming your domestic partner, your domestic partners will not receive your WDC account after your death.